 At the same time, French driver debuted in the FIA World Touring Cars Championship with the Lada Sport team.
 He replaced Jaap van Lagen for the last four rounds and managed to score points on four occasions.

 Finally, in 2016 Lapierre raced full-time in the FIA WEC LMP2 class with Signatech Alpine.
 It was a very good year for the French driver who became a champion alongside Gustavo Menezes and Stephane Richelmi.
-They scored four race wins, including Le Mans 24h, and had other three podiums before taking the title in front of Morand Racing.
+They scored four race wins, including Le Mans 24h, and had other three podiums before taking the championship title.

-Nicolas continued to drive for Signatech in LMP2 class in 2017 but also joined Toyota LMP1 team in two FIA WEC rounds, including Le Mans.
+Nicolas continued to drive for Signatech in LMP2 class in 2017 but also joined Toyota LMP1 team in two FIA WEC rounds, including Le Mans, where he recorded DNF.
 He was also a part of Dragospeed European Le Mans Series campaign.